ILLGrenoble/visa-docs/docs/source/deploying/deploying-upgrade-from-version-2-to-3.md

 - `VISA_LOGGING_TIMEZONE`

-  Previously it was possible to set a logging timezone for all loggers.
+  **Deprecated.** Previously it was possible to set a logging timezone for all loggers.
 This is no longer possible and must be set in individual log formats.

 ## Reverse proxy changes